-All PGCert programmes in the Centre for Commercial Law Studies excepting Intellectual Property Law
+PGCert programmes in CCLS (except Intellectual Property Law)

-- 6.27 The examination board may condone failure in modules (including dissertations) to a maximum value of 22.5 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.
+- 6.19 The examination board may condone failure in modules (including dissertations) to a maximum value of 22.5 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.